jeanbou/chatbot-hr-assistant/README.md

 * Front-end in *React.JS*
 * Back-end in *Python*
-* The corefunctionality is provided as API by Microsoft Azure.
+* The core functionality is provided as API by Microsoft Azure.

 ## How to run it locally

 Before cloning the repository, please make sure that you have:
 * at least Python v.
 3.11
 * last Node.JS

-well installed on your Win machine, then clone this repository.
+both well installed on your Win machine, then clone this repository.

-Configure using your MS Azure AI Studio:
+Configure it using your MS Azure AI Studio:
 * ChatGPT models (v. >=3.5)
 * Indexation Azure AI service (I have chosen text-ada02 , but you might use your configure) for your proper Q&A source file using which chatbot should answer on the custom questions

 Test them inside Azure AI Studio before doing the next move.

 Check & configure *.env* file, pay attention to the following params that you have to set: